-Element Definition QL 2-byte link, set by system.
+Table 3-3.
+Linked Quede Elements Element Definition QL 2-byte link, set by system.
 NAME 8 ASCII character queue name, set by user.
 MSGLEN 2 bytes, length of message, set by user.
 NMBMSGS 2 bytes, number of messages, set by user.
-DQPH 2 bytes, Dequeue list process head, set by system.
-NQPH 2 bytes, Enqueue list process head, set by system. мн 2 bytes, message head, set by system.
-MT 2 bytes, message tail, set by system. вн 2 bytes, buffer head, set by system.
+DQPH 2 bytes, Dequeue list process head, set by system. идрн 2 bytes, Enqueue list process head, set by system. •мн 2 bytes, message head, set by system. МТ 2 bytes, message tail, set by system. вн 2 bytes, buffer head, set by system.
 BUFFER n bytes where n is equal to the message length plus two, times the number of messages.
 Space allocated by the user, set by the system.

-3.3.3 User Oueue Control Block
+3.3.3 User Queue Control Block

 The User Queue Control Block (UQCB) data structure provides read/write access to queues in the same manner that an FCB provides access to a disk file.
-Like files, queues are "opened" by an operation that fills in the actual QCB address, which can then be read from or written to.
+Like files, queues are "opened" by an operation that fills in the actual QCB address, which then can be read from or written to.